matcabgomes/rename_os_files/README.md

 # rename_os_files
-Program to rename files in the PC
+Just a Simple study program to rename files in the PC :)